aleszuin/docs/inputprocessing.md

 ## kWh to kWh/d

 **Description:** Some datalogging equipment may just provide total kWh used or generated data, this can be used to convert this ever accumulating kWh variable to a kWh per day feed.
+(Note: in a pinch you can use this after an accumulator process to log the daily increase in the accumulator to a feed).

 **Argument:** The feed name that you wish to write too.
 If the feed does not yet exist, this will create a feed of the given name.

----

-## update feed @ time

-**Description:** Update a feed datapoint at a given time

-**Argument:** The feed name that you wish to update too.
-Time argument is passed by API, for example &time=TIME&json={power:200}

 ---